 The General Directory for Catechesis (#85) tells us that the most effective catechesis takes place within a climate of prayer.
 With that in mind, I constantly urge catechists to do all they can to make their sessions resemble going to church more than going to school.
 We do this by incorporating the language of liturgy—a language of mystery that includes sign, symbol, and ritual—into our catechetical sessions.
 Following is a template that I offer to catechists as a way of structuring a typical 75-minute catechetical session in such a way as to make it more worshipful.

-- Greet students at the door with bowl of holy water (held by yourself, your aide, or one of the students) and invite them to bless themselves.
+- Greet students at the door with bowl of holy water (held by you, your aide, or one of the students) and invite them to bless themselves.

-- Liturgical music playing in the background as students enter.
+- Play liturgical music in the background as students enter.

 - Students write on a slip of paper their prayer intention for the week, fold it, and place it in a basket.

 - Setting of prayer table—each child retrieves from a table one object that will be placed on the prayer table (cloth with color of the liturgical season, Bible stand, Bible, battery-operated pillar candle, basket of prayer intentions, crucifix, bowl of holy water, icon, etc.) and line up for procession.
 Child with the cross leads as they slowly process around the room as an appropriate song is played on CD or a song is sung.
 Students place their objects on the prayer table one at a time and return to their seats.

 - All Stand and pray the Sign of the Cross.

 - Ritual greeting: (e.g.) “This is the day the Lord has made!”
 “Let us rejoice and be glad!”

 - Threefold Sign of the Cross on forehead, lips, and heart: “And let us pray tonight that God’s Word will be…(perform gesture).

 - Pass battery-operated candle around, and invite each child to pray in thanksgiving for something or to pray for someone in need.